Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Compact source of Na Atoms

 which amounts to about 1.8×10$^{15}$ atoms$\cdot$s$^{-1}$.
 Here, A$\approx 200$ mm$^2$ is the effective area of the aperture, $n$ is the atomic density in the oven, $k_\mathrm{B}$ is the Boltzmann constant, $T$ is the thermodynamic temperature, and $m$ is the atomic mass.
 With the Na ampoule installed, the oven's expected service life exceeds 10 years.

 To laser cool $^{23}$Na atoms, a quadrupole magnetic field is generated by four sets of NdFeB permanent magnets.
 Each set consists of a stack of nine magnets sharing the same polarity; the individual magnets have the same specifications as those used in the Rb 2D-MOT.
 As illustrated in Fig. \ref{fig:na2d}(a), the left and right sets are spaced 72 mm apart and share the same polarity, whereas the upper and lower sets are spaced 101 mm apart and have opposite polarities.
 The magnetic field strength rises from nearly zero at the oven aperture to a maximum of 200 G, providing the deceleration field for a compact Zeeman slower.
 At the peak field, the Zeeman-slower cooling light is detuned by -360 MHz, corresponding to a capture velocity of 180 m/s.
-We note that this compact design is not efficient for heavier atoms such as Rb or Cs, because their lower radiative-deceleration rates would require a much longer slowing stage.
+We note that this compact design is not efficient for heavier atoms such as Rb or Cs because their lower radiative deceleration rates would require a much longer slowing stage.
 Atoms pre-cooled by the Zeeman slower then enter a central magnetic-field gradient of 38 G/cm (along the vertical direction), where they are subject to transverse 2D-MOT cooling.

 In our setup, the repumping light for both Zeeman slowing and 2D-MOT cooling of $^{23}$Na is generated directly from the cooling laser using a resonant electro-optic modulator (EOM).
 The Zeeman-slowing light (14 mm diameter) is delivered through the upper CF16 viewport with linear polarization perpendicular to the quadrupole magnetic-field plane.
 Two separate 2D-MOT cooling beams (each with a 25 mm diameter) are sent through the tilted CF35 viewports and retro-reflected.
 A blue-detuned push light (1.3 mm diameter) directs the slowed atomic flux into the 3D-MOT chamber through the axial CF35 viewport.
-With this configuration, we achieved a maximal $^{23}$Na 3D-MOT loading rate of $\sim$2.2×10$^8$ atoms s$^{-1}$.
+With this configuration, we achieved a maximal $^{23}$Na 3D-MOT loading rate of $\sim2.2\times10^8$ atoms s$^{-1}$\footnote{The Na atom number in the Dark-SPOT has been recently improved to $\sim1\times10^{9}$ atom s$^{-1}$ by carefully optimizing the Zeeman cooling beam size.}.